-Karaoke is everywhere in LA.
+You don't have to look hard to find karaoke in Los Angeles.
 From Koreatown to the Valley, hoarse renditions of Journey, the B-52s and Sir Mix-A-Lot songs can be heard wafting out of dive bars on many a city block.
 So when the urge hits, where should you head?
 We downed a bunch of liquid courage and drove Uber'ed our way from scene to scene in search of the best karaoke bars in the city.
 Not to be confused with karaoke nights, a karaoke bar offers the opportunity to impress others/embarrass yourself every damn night of the week.
 Here are our top places to belt it out.

 RECOMMENDED: More karaoke in Los Angeles